 Tesofensine

-A triple monoamine reuptake inhibitor (serotonin, dopamine, and norepinephrine) originally developed for Alzheimer's and Parkinson's disease that showed significant weight loss as an unexpected clinical trial finding.
-Reduces appetite through combined monoaminergic signaling in hypothalamic appetite centers.
-Represents a CNS-based approach to obesity treatment distinct from GLP-1 agonists and other peptide-based mechanisms.
+A medication that blocks reuptake of serotonin, dopamine, and norepinephrine — originally developed for Alzheimer's and Parkinson's but showed significant weight loss in clinical trials.
+Reduces appetite through brain signaling in appetite centers.
+A different approach than GLP-1 medications and other peptide-based weight loss treatments.

 Administration